Gwen Stefani, 49, Shows Off Midriff In PVC Outfit With Fishnet Tights

 @mariashriver @hodakotb feeling soooooo blessed to be able to hang w the cool girls today!
 U r both my hero’s!! ????????
 Gx #Repost @mariashrive #Repost @mariashriver with @make_repost ・・・ Blessed to have work that brings me joy and meaning.
 Blessed to be working alongside women who lift me up, and blessed to interview women who move me forward.
 Tag a woman who lifts you up! #feelingblessed r with @make_repost ・・・ Blessed to have work that brings me joy and meaning.
 Blessed to be working alongside women who lift me up, and blessed to interview women who move me forward.
 Tag a woman who lifts you up! #feelingblessed

-While being busy as a talent show judge, Gwen is also performing in her own Las Vegas residency, “Just A Girl” at the Zappos Theater.
+While being busy as a talent show judge, Gwen is also performing in her own Las Vegas residency, “Just A Girl,” at the Zappos Theater.

 The residency first kicked off in June last year and will continue next month.

 Yesterday, the “Rich Girl” chart-topper announced her final 16 dates which will happen next year in February and May.
-The Inquisitr noted that Stefani, Live Nation Las Vegas and Caesars Entertainment have donated $1 of every ticket purchased to Cure 4 The Kids Foundation which is a nonprofit organization in Vegas and will continue to do so.
+The Inquisitr noted that Stefani, Live Nation Las Vegas, and Caesars Entertainment have donated $1 of every ticket purchased to Cure 4 The Kids Foundation, a Vegas nonprofit organization, and they will continue to do so.

 The set list isn’t only full of Gwen’s solo hits but also her No Doubt classics and a few familiar covers, per Setlist.fm.